selinaZitrone/R_AskQuestions/README.md

 # What to do if you get stuck with R

 It’s normal to get stuck on a problem where you need help from someone.
 Don’t worry\!
-The course forum (and other online forums) are the perfect place to ask your question.
+Online forums are the perfect place to ask your question.
 However, it is important to follow some guidelines for problem solving and question asking to make the whole experience more pleasant and productive.

 Please read the following guide to get an idea of how to trouble-shoot R problems and where and how to get the best help.
 Also have a look at the